Why is My Record Skipping? & How to Fix Vinyl Record Skips?

 No, it’s not normal.

-If your brand new record is skipping then I suggest you first try playing a different record on the same setup and check for skips.
+If your brand new vinyl record is skipping then I suggest you first try playing a different record on the same setup and check for skips.

-If you still face a skip on a different record too then there are some issues with your turntable setup otherwise, your new record is problematic.
+If you still face a skip on a different record too then there are some issues with your turntable setup otherwise, your new vinyl record is problematic.

 Q2- Why record is skipping in the same spot?

-If your record is skipping in the same spot then there could be a scratch or dirt stuck inside the record.
+If your record is skipping in the same spot then there could be a scratch or dirt stuck inside the record groove.
 I recommend you to first deep clean your record and try again.
 If the problem still occurs then I suggest you replace that record or buy a new copy and save your stylus from further damage.

 Conclusion: